 You should now be back at the Workbook Connection window.
-The data connection you just created should be listed.
-It should look something like this:
+The data connection you just created should be listed:

 Importing the Table Data

 Clicking on the Existing Connections button should present you with the Existing Connections window.
-You’ve seen this window in previous steps, the different now is that your data connection should be listed near the top.
-The Existing Connections window should look something like this:
+You’ve seen this window in previous steps, the difference now is that your data connection should be listed near the top:

 Make sure the data connection you created in the previous steps is highlighted and then click on the Open button.
-You should now see the Import Data window.
-Hopefully, it looks something like this:
+You should now see the Import Data window:

 For the purposes of this post, we are going to use the default settings on the Import Data window.
 Next, click on the OK button.
 If everything worked out for you, you should now be presented with the MySQL database table data in your worksheet.

 For this post, the table we were working with had two fields.
-The first field is an auto incrementing INT field titled ID.
+The first field is an auto-increment INT field titled ID.
 The second field is VARCHAR(50) and is titled fname.
 Our final spreadsheet looks likes like this: